Forms of Entertainment: Movies

 To provide Ss with an opportunity to practice discussing their likes and dislikes, within the context of watching movies, as well as providing recommendations to their fellow peers.

 Mention to the WC that you completed some online research and came up with a list of the 10 most famous movies in cinematic history.
 Encourage the Ss to provide some guesses for the contenders on this list.
-Show the WC a reel of the top 10 most famous movies of all time ('Star Wars: Episode IV, New Hope'; 'Back to the Future'; 'The Wizard of Oz'; 'The Godfather'; 'Titanic'; 'Terminator'; 'Jurassic Park'; 'Indiana Jones: Raiders of the Lost Ark'; 'Lord of the Rings: Return of the King'; and 'Harry Potter and the Sorcerer's Stone').
+Show the WC a reel of the top 10 most famous movies of all time ('Star Wars: Episode IV, New Hope'; 'Avatar'; 'The Wizard of Oz'; 'The Godfather'; 'Titanic'; 'Terminator 2'; 'Jaws'; 'E.T.'; 'Lord of the Rings: Return of the King'; and 'Lion King').
 Try to elicit from the WC a brief synopsis for each movie.
 Which of the movies, in this list, have the Ss seen?
 Did they enjoy watching those films?
 Why or why not?
 Would they recommend any of these movies to their fellow peers?
 Which ones?
 Are they interested in watching any of the films that they haven't seen yet?
 Which ones?
 Elicit from the WC the following: --"Why do you think that these specific movies are considered famous?" --"What topics (subject matter) do these movies address that interest and excite a large and diverse audience?"

 Elicit from the WC their thoughts on the relationship between cinema and music.
 "Do you think that the soundtrack for a film is an important component of that film?
 How so?
 What does music do for a film and for the audience watching that film?"
 Elicit from the Ss any favorite soundtracks that they own or listen to.
-(T's Answer: Amelie, Pirates of the Caribbean, Lord of the Rings, Big Fish, Chocolat, Motorcycle Diaries, Crouching Tiger Hidden Dragon, Narnia, Requiem for a Dream, and Brokeback Mountain) Elicit from the WC what they think are the greatest soundtracks of all time.
-Write on the WB answers from your own research, of some of the top favorites. ('O Brother, Where Art Thou?,' 'Drive,' 'Lost in Translation,' 'Purple Rain,' 'Guardians of the Galaxy Vol. 1,' and 'Pulp Fiction') Elicit from the Ss if they are familiar with any of these movies, and if so, do they agree or disagree with the soundtrack ranking.
+(T's Answer: Amelie, Lord of the Rings, Big Fish, Motorcycle Diaries, Crouching Tiger Hidden Dragon, Narnia, Requiem for a Dream, Garden State, Slumdog Millionaire, Born Into Brothels, Run Lola Run, and Brokeback Mountain) Elicit from the WC what they think are the greatest soundtracks of all time.
+Show the WC a reel of some of the top favorites. ('O Brother, Where Art Thou?,' 'Drive,' 'Empire Records,' 'Kill Bill,' 'Guardians of the Galaxy Vol. 1,' 'Trainspotting,' 'Pretty in Pink,' and 'Pulp Fiction') Elicit from the Ss if they are familiar with any of these movies, and if so, do they agree or disagree with the soundtrack ranking.
 Elicit from the WC any examples of movies that were ruined because of their soundtrack.
 Instruct the WC that they are going to watch a clip from the movie 'Pirates of the Caribbean.'
 "You are going to watch this clip four separate times, with four different soundtracks, including the original, 'scary and foreboding,' 'comical,' and 'sad and thoughtful.'
 Observe how the various musical selections change the scene.
 You will discuss your thoughts in groups."
 Youtube: How Music Can Change A Film https://www.youtube.com/watch?v=rn9V0cN4NWs Following a viewing of the clip, have the Ss work together in groups and discuss their thoughts and responses.
 Bring the WC together for FB.
 Encourage Ss to focus on various moments in the clip, and how those moments could be interpreted differently based on the background music.

 Write on the WB 'MOVIE GENRES.'
 Try to elicit from the WC some main genres (categories) that movies can be organized into.
 Write some of the Ss' answers on the WB.
 Divide the WC into pairs.
 Instruct the pairs to share with each other their favorite movie genre and why they prefer that genre over others.
 "Share with your fellow peer your favorite movie, related to your favorite cinema genre.
 Why is it your favorite?"
 Bring the groups together for WC FB.
 Write on the WB the 20 main categories (genres) for movies.
 'ADVENTURE; ANIMATION; BIOGRAPHY; COMEDY; DETECTIVE; DOCUMENTARY; DRAMA; FANTASY; FILM NOIR; FOREIGN; HISTORICAL; HORROR/THRILLER; MUSICAL; MYSTERY; PROPAGANDA; ROMANTIC; SCIENCE FICTION; SILENT; WAR; and WESTERN.'
 Verify that the WC is familiar with these genres.
 Review and clarify some of the more obscure movie categories (e.g. 'film noir', 'foreign', 'musical', and 'propaganda').
 Provide an example of which type of film might be classified under these categories.